 An example of where a person can benefit from a prenuptial agreement is a second marriage when the individual has children and obligations from a prior marriage and assets accumulated before the second marriage.
 If you do get divorced and decide to remarry again—or even if you are in a relationship—you should take steps to protect the interests of your children from the first marriage.
 Otherwise, the children of your new spouse, who are not your children, may receive the money you earned before your remarriage, instead of your children to whom the money rightfully belongs.
-Proper Estate Planning and Asset Protection before the second marriage may include Trusts and Business Succession Planning.
+Proper Estate Planning and Asset Protection before the second marriage may include a prenuptial agreement, Trusts and Business Succession Planning.
 Proper planning and asset protection during the second marriage may include a joint Will and a postnuptial agreement.

 The common perception is “I have nothing that the other person or their children can take”.
 But stop and think: a house, apartment, pension plans, and retirement accounts must all be considered, not just the money you have in the bank or stocks, bonds and other liquid assets.
 It is essential to revise your Will and, where possible and practical, Trusts and other forms of estate planning.
 Your tax issues, health care issues, health care decision making, and long-term home care and nursing home care must be contemplated.
 The prenuptial agreement signed before the second marriage should clearly delineate the rights and responsibilities of both spouses.

-Attorney Leonid Mikityanskiy has extensive experience with prenuptial and postnuptial agreements and their nuances, including in High Net Worth Divorces and marriages.
+Attorney Leonid Mikityanskiy has extensive experience with prenuptial and postnuptial agreements and their nuances, including in marriages and Divorces.
 Just like any other agreement, prenuptial and postnuptial agreements are contracts, subject to the same fair negotiations, formation and signature requirements, and defenses.
-If issues arise concerning the validity of any parts of prenuptial or postnuptial agreements, or enforcement of the agreement is necessary, the Law Offices of Leo Mikityanskiy litigates these agreements in the Supreme Court in Kings County, New York, including during or after a Divorce.
+If issues arise concerning the validity of any parts of prenuptial or postnuptial agreements, or enforcement of the agreement is necessary, the Law Offices of Leo Mikityanskiy litigates these agreements in courts in Bucks County and Philadelphia County, Pennsylvania, including during or after a divorce.

 A well-drafted prenuptial or postnuptial agreement will help you protect your rights and define your obligations with respect to marital issues, including: